xyproto/shrinky-intro/README.md

-# Skeleton for a 4k (demoscene) intro for 64-bit Linux
+# Template for a "4k demoscene intro" for 64-bit Linux

 For developing on Arch Linux.
 The executables should work on any modern 64-bit x86 Linux distro.
 Also tested on Fedora.